 - The best Pie crust

 When we talk about pie, we talk about pie crust, and choosing the fat to use in making the best crust is like our national identity that resides specifically in the crust, according to Harold Mcgee.
 The best-premade pie crust should taste like home, buttery, flakey, and something you will enjoy with the most delicious filling you're in the mood for.

-Choosing the right filling is always what is in season, if you want to use everything fresh and if you have extra space in your freezer, it is also nice to get extras and freeze (especially if you love rhubarb because they only come in a short period of time).
+Choosing the right filling is always what is in season, if you want to use everything fresh and if you have extra space in your freezer, it is also nice to get extras and freeze them (especially if you love rhubarb because they only come in a short period of time).
 Most fruits are available year-round, thank you from hydroponics and the imports.

 Let's talk about thickener.
 Is there always a right thickener?

-You want to cut a nice, neat wedge of that beautiful pie that you work very hard to make, you want to see those pieces of fruit cozily and closely tucked together in a thick bound and not to run off into a soupy puddle?
+You want to cut a nice, neat wedge of that beautiful pie that you work very hard to make, you want to see those pieces of fruit cozily and closely tucked together in a thickly bound and not run off into a soupy puddle?
 This all happens with the right thickener and time.
 But again, a touch of sogginess is not the end of the world.
 You would rather enjoy it while it is warm and smells amazing, with little juices that will spread in the pie dish as you lift a slice, Don't get bothered!